erikpukinskis/react-headless-accessible-hooks/README.md

 Maybes:

+- [ ] Expand nodes when you hover on them for a couple seconds
 - [ ] Use portals to reparent placeholder and dropped node, to avoid a remount
 - [ ] Multiplayer
 - [ ] Support drag handles